gear-foundation/academy/docs/16-auction-automation/auction.md

 hide_table_of_contents: true
 ---

-In this lesson, we'll create a contract where users can put their Tamagotchi up for auction.
-We'll implement the English auction model.
+In this lesson, we'll learn how to create a contract for auctioning Tamagotchis.
+We'll use the English auction model, a popular type of auction.

-This type of auction starts with the declaration of the minimum bid, which the Tamagotchi owner sets.
-After this, the interested bidders start placing their bids in ascending order, i.e., the next bid should be higher than the previous one.
-This process continues until there is a bid above which any other buyer is not interested in buying Tamagotchi.
-The highest bid is the selling price of Tamagotchi.
+The English auction starts by setting a minimum bid determined by the Tamagotchi owner.
+Interested bidders then place their bids in increasing order.
+Each offer must be higher than the previous one.
+This process continues until no buyer wants to exceed the leading bid.
+The highest bid becomes the selling price of the Tamagotchi.

-As you might guess, your Tamagotchi contract should be extended with functionality that will make it possible to change ownership (it's exactly your homework from the previous lesson).
+To enhance our Tamagotchi contract, we'll add a feature to enable changing ownership (like your homework from the previous lesson).

-During the auction, the auction contract temporarily becomes the owner of Tamagotchi.
-After the auction ends, the contract appoints the new owner of Tamagotchi - the winner of the auction.
-If no bids were made, Tamagotchi is returned to the previous owner.
+During the auction, the contract temporarily becomes the owner of the Tamagotchi.
+Once the auction ends, the contract assigns the new owner of the Tamagotchi—the auction winner.
+If no bids are made, the Tamagotchi is returned to its previous owner.